cysouw/diathesis/text/c10_participle.md

    Sie sind in den Saal gestürmt.
 :::

-Anticausative verbs like *heilen* 'to heal' (see [@sec:case-haben-anticausative]) allow for both an intransitive *sein* Zustandspassiv [@next a] and a *haben* perfect of the intransitive [@next b].
-In effect, this results in intransitive constructions with both *haben+Partizip* and *sein+Partizip*.
-A similar situation is attested with some of the locative anticausative verbs, like *kleben* 'to stick to' [@nnext], see [@sec:prepositions-haben-caused-location].
+Second, anticausative verbs like *kochen* 'to cook' (see [@sec:case-haben-anticausative]) allow for both an intransitive *sein* passive of the transitive *kochen* [@next a] and a *haben* perfect of the intransitive *kochen* [@next b].
+In effect, this results in verbs with two intransitive constructions, one with *haben+Partizip* and one with *sein+Partizip*.
+However, the *sein+Partizip* construction is actually a *Zustandspassiv* in such examples, with all semantic and syntactic characteristics that go along with that (see [@sec:participles-sein-zustandspassiv]).

 ::: ex
 a.
-Der Doktor heilt die Wunde. \
-   Der Doktor hat die Wunde geheilt. \
+Die Oma kocht eine Suppe. \
+   Die Oma hat eine Suppe gekocht. \
-   Die Wunde ist geheilt.
+   Die Suppe ist gekocht.
 b.
-Die Wunde heilt. \
+Die Suppe kocht. \
-   Die Wunde hat geheilt.
+   Die Suppe hat gekocht.
 :::

+A similar diathesis is attested with some of the anticausative verbs with obligatory location like *kleben* 'to stick to' [@next], see [@sec:prepositions-haben-caused-location].

 ::: ex
 a.
 Ich klebe den Teller an den Tisch. \